-Recessed door and stuccoed

-arch give this entrance dignity and presence.
-Some examples of the many attractive
+Recessed door and stuccoed arch give this entrance dignity and presence.

 The NP area has a great many attractive building entrances in a variety of styles, which make a great contribution to its varied and interesting architecture and the sense of place.